Improved killing assay based on screening of Individual CAR cells

 By encapsulating a CAR cell with a target cell in a droplet (Figure 1), Modaflow enables the direct visualization of interactions between individual CAR cells and their targets.
 This feature, coupled with sorting capabilities, facilitates the assessment of efficacy with unprecedented clarity.

 Cytotoxicity assays conducted within microfluidic droplets involve co-encapsulating cells and assay reagents into picoliter-sized droplets using the ModaFlow instrument.
-The EthD-III probe, utilized for cell death detection, will selectively color dead cells in red.
+The EthD-III probe, utilised for cell death detection, will selectively colour dead cells in red.

 Figure 2: Macrophage cell-mediated cytotoxicity.(A) Cancer target cells labeled with CFSE dye (green).(B) Dead cancer cells (red).(C) Overlay image displaying dead target cancer cells in droplets.(D) Images showing various macrophage-to-cancer cell ratios in droplets.(E) Interaction between macrophage cell and target cancer cell.
 The droplet containing overlapping green and red fluorescence indicates the destruction of cancer cells.
 The red arrow indicates killer macrophage, while the green arrow indicates non-reactive macrophage.(F) Bar diagram illustrating the percentage of killer macrophage cells in 248 droplets.